Finding an Architect

 Sunela readily understood the concept paper I had written on embracing the London Wetland as a role model to create a wetland reserve and the construction of a hotel on it as a second phase.
 Her first big breakthrough was to understand that the skill set for this lay outside the traditional areas of construction and tourism.
 She sought and found people who work with the overlapping ministries responsible for maintaining the 2,000 year old heritage of 'tanks' or irrigation reservoirs.
 A vast network of people maintain and manage these ancient jewels which gave rise to an ancient hydraulic civilisation.
 They not only maintain the legacy but they also construct new lakes and irrigation systems fed by the monsoons that thunder across the Indian Ocean sweeping alternatively and diagonally across the island.
 As with many good ideas from sliced bread to the iPhone, with hindsight it seems blindingly obvious what we should have done.
 This insight has now made it easy for others to emulate what was done at Vil Uyana.

-Part Three will follow on the 2nd of May.
+Read also Part One.
+Part Three continues on the 2nd of May.